TomTom Spark Review Facts

 The TomTom Spark has the ability to work with the MySports app from TomTom or various third-party fitness apps, like STRAVA.
 This is probably the area where TomTom struggles the most, as the TomTom app is not very well designed.
 The TomTom Spark sends data wirelessly to the MySports app via BlueTooth.
 The MySports app allows the user to track data from the day but lacks the ability to see activity history.
 The app does give the user the ability to look back at totals and goal progress, but not specifics related to past days.
 Users felt that the way the data is presented within the app is disappointing, but appreciated TomTom’s recognition by working with third-party apps that track and show data better.
 To get data to the other third-party apps, the device must be plugged into a desktop computer so that the data can be exported.
 While this takes an extra step compared with the MySports app, users prefer doing this when data and insight are important in their training.

 .
 Weighing in at approximately 46g, the lower weight should make for a comfortable wear.
 However, some users felt that the watch is a bit clunky.
-TomTom has managed to create a durable watch
+TomTom has managed to create a top fitness watch

 , but users felt that the watch was just not something they felt comfortable wearing all day long, as it is a very full-sized watch.
 Some other reviewers noted itchiness under the band after swimming.
 The TomTom Spark needs a little work in terms of sizing and comfort so that users feel better wearing for longer periods of time.